-- Tell the law enforcement officer that you are in Drug Court. - Submit the online form within 24 hours. - If you are suspected of a crime, contact your defense attorney. - Submit the online form within 24 hours. - Contact your SUD outpatient treatment provider and tell them what happened.
+- I have contact with Law Enforcement? - Tell the law enforcement officer that you are in Drug Court. - Submit the online form within 24 hours. - If you are suspected of a crime, contact your defense attorney. - my housing/job/contact information changes? - Submit the online form within 24 hours. - I have a return to use? - Contact your SUD outpatient treatment provider and tell them what happened.
 Follow their recommendations. - Go to your next random UA test and disclose your return to use there, too. - Possible court sanctions will be less severe if you are up front and honest with the Team than if they find out another way. - Contact your defense attorney.
 You may be required to attend an emergency Drug Court hearing.
-Be prepared to be honest with the Court and ready for a possible sanction, which could include jail time. - Contact the court coordinator by the next business day and tell them what happened. - Possible court sanctions will be less severe if you are up front and honest with the Team than if they find out another way. - Contact your defense attorney.
+Be prepared to be honest with the Court and ready for a possible sanction, which could include jail time. - I violate another Drug Court rule? - Contact the court coordinator by the next business day and tell them what happened. - Possible court sanctions will be less severe if you are up front and honest with the Team than if they find out another way. - Contact your defense attorney.
 You may be required to attend an emergency Drug Court hearing. - Be prepared to be honest with the Court and ready for a possible sanction, which could include jail time.